|

 17/18 August 43

-Schmitter and his radio operator take off at 00:12 from their base in Epinoy.
+Schmitter and his radio operator, Oberfeldwebel Heinz Gräber, take off at 00:12 from their base in Epinoy.
 Their mission consists of combined operations over Colchester and Schmitter is directed to provide pathfinder activities in preparation for bomber operations.
-During the course of their mission Schmitter encounters a British Beaufighter which he claims as shot down (3rd victory).
-English records show a Beaufighter VI, V8593, crew of F/S J Wilkinson and F/S P Catchpole, 604 Sqn, was damaged in combat with e/a whilst undertaking interception patrol near Scorton on night 17/18.
-The a/c crashed on landing and was SoC, both aircrew injured (feindflug no.185)3.9
+During the course of their mission Schmitter encounters a British Beaufighter which he claims as shot down (3rd victory). (feindflug no.185) Total flight time 2 hours 38 minutes flying U5+CF 3.9

 22/23 August 43